Bailey, Javins, and Carter LC

 • Coal Mining Equipment Injury and Death Attorneys

-1. Practice Areas >
+1. Practice Areas>

-2. West Virginia Coal Mine >
+2. West Virginia Coal Mine>

-3. West Virginia Coal Mining >
+3. West Virginia Coal Mining>

 Coal Mining Equipment Injury and Death Attorneys

-Operator Errors and Safety Violations
+Operator Errors and Regulatory Safety Violations

-In some cases, our investigation reveals that safety violations on the part of the mining company or another party caused a mining equipment-related accident.
-In the closed and confined space of a coal mine, the combination of large machines and miners can be a deadly mix.
-Equipment operators must be constantly vigilant.
-Likewise, the coal company must put into place proper haulage routes and safety devices to protect miners from being injured or killed by mining equipment.
-Sadly, we have handled all too many cases involving miners injured or killed when run over or crushed by mining equipment.
+In some cases, a legal investigation reveals that safety violations on the part of the mining company or another party caused a mining equipment-related accident.
+In the closed and confined space of a coal mine, the combination of large machines and human miners can be a deadly mix.

 Defective and Improperly Maintained Machinery